dmauser/azure-virtualwan/vpn-over-er/README.md

 #### Step 2 - Provision ER Circuits with Provider

 Ensure that ExpressRoute Circuits er-circuit-vhub1 and er-circuit-branch are provisioned.
-That is required to connect them to the respective ER Gateways.
+That is required to connect them to the respective ER Gateways on the Step 3.

 #### Step 3 - Connect ER Circuit

+In this step the script below connect branch-er-circuit to the Branch ER Gateway and vhub1-er-circuit to the vHub ER Gateway.

 ```bash
 wget -O vwan-vpner-conn.sh https://raw.githubusercontent.com/dmauser/azure-virtualwan/main/vpn-over-er/vpner-deploy.azcli